 Information for Near-Peer Mentors

-Near-Peer Mentors work collaboratively with resource teachers, scientists and engineers to provide instruction and engage students in inquiry-based, hands-on lab activities related to U.S. Army’s Essential Research Programs (ERP’s).
+Near-Peer Mentors are high school seniors, college undergrads or graduate students that will work collaboratively with teachers, scientists and engineers to provide instruction and engage students in inquiry-based, hands-on lab activities related to U.S. Army’s Essential Research Programs (ERP’s).
 Applicants must be U.S. citizens.
 Mentors should have some experience in coding using Python and/or 3D printing/basic Engineering.
-Experience working with students is preferred.
+Experience working with students is preferred but not required.

 Important Dates